grantDuntugan/Flippy/README.md

 # Flippy
-this is our flashcard app
+This is our flashcard app